benuklove/ProjectEuler/README.md

 # ProjectEuler
 Spoiler Alert:  Project Euler solved problems ahead.
-Practice for me (mostly in C, some in Python).
+Practice for me (some in C, some in Python).